rubenv/grunt-git/README.md

 a callback function to call with the log results.

+#### options.noWalk
+Type: `Boolean`
+Default value: false.

+Only show the given commits, and do no traverse their ancestors.
+Has NO effect if `to` or `from` is also specified.

+#### options.tags
+Type: `Boolean`
+Default value: false.

+Only list all tagged commits

 ## contributing
-in lieu of a formal styleguide, take care to maintain the existing coding style. add unit tests for any new or changed functionality. lint and test your code using [grunt](http://gruntjs.com/).
+In lieu of a formal styleguide, take care to maintain the existing coding style.
+Add unit tests for any new or changed functionality.
+Lint and test your code using [Grunt](http://gruntjs.com/).